The Coach Parent Relationship

 Brought to you by the Liberty Mutual Insurance Responsible Sports program

 This month, hundreds of thousands of coaches and parents will be meeting for registration and initial team meetings all across the country.
 Whether it’s a first meeting or a re-acquaintance, these interactions between coaches and parents are a vital tool in building and fostering a positive and rewarding sports environment for our children.
 As you head to these meetings, whether you’re the coach or the parent, consider taking a Responsible Sports approach to help build a strong foundation for a winning season.

 At Liberty Mutual Insurance, we want to champion a Responsible Sports environment for our kids playing sports.
-We've partner with experts from across youth sports - like Positive Coaching Alliance and wrestling - to provide valuable tools, tips and advice to parents and coaches alike.
-And they universally agree: having positive parents involved with positive coaches creates positive outcomes both on and off the mat.
+We’ve partner with experts from across youth sports - like Positive Coaching Alliance (PCA) and the American Softball Association (ASA) - to provide valuable tools, tips and advice to parents and coaches alike.
+And they universally agree: having positive parents involved with positive coaches creates positive outcomes both on and off the field.